zwchong/stock-market-analysis/README.md

 # Stock Market Analysis Project

 ## Project Overview
 This project analyzes a comprehensive stock market dataset to extract meaningful business insights using Microsoft Excel.
-The goal is to demonstrate foundational to intermediate data analysis skills, including data cleaning, visualization, and dashboard creation — essential for a junior data analyst role.
+The goal is to demonstrate foundational to intermediate data analysis skills essential for a junior data analyst role.
+This includes data cleaning, visualization, and dashboard creation — .

 ---